Looking for ideas of what to do in Jaipur, India? Here is my guide to The Pink City with a stay at the Oberoi Rajvillas

-After a fabulous taste of Mumbai, which we really really enjoyed, we hopped on a short flight (under 2 hours) to Jaipur, also known as India’s ‘Pink City’.
+After a fabulous taste of Mumbai, which we really really enjoyed, we hopped on a short flight (under 2 hours) in order to spend a weekend in Jaipur, also known as India’s ‘Pink City’.

 As we landed, we were met by our driver from Tamarind Tours, a company that organised all our local transfers and activities, and as per our experience in Mumbai, the service was faultless.
 In under 40 minutes, we arrived at one of the most special hotels I have ever stayed at: the stunning Oberoi Rajvillas, located outside the city of Jaipur.

-We also had one of the most beautiful welcomes ever – as we walked towards the front of the hotel, all I remember were the candles, and someone throwing rose petals from the top of the building.
+We also had one of the most beautiful welcomes ever as we began our weekend in Jaipur – as we walked towards the front of the hotel, all I remember were the candles, and someone throwing rose petals from the top of the building.
 Obviously we don’t have any photographs – but it was a moment I will never forget.

-As we got to the hotel, we couldn’t help but be impressed with our surroundings – the hotel was stunning and quite grand, just what was needed for a location like Jaipur.
+As we got to the hotel, we couldn’t help but be impressed with our surroundings – the hotel was stunning and quite grand, just what was needed for a location like Jaipur, India’s pink city.
 We were escorted to our Royal Tent, which was made up of two separate tents and a large private garden area.
+This would make for a great base for our weekend in Jaipur.

-One of the tents had our beautiful bedroom and bathroom – a bath had been prepared for us and it was still hot as we got there.
+One of the tents had our beautiful bedroom and bathroom – a bath had been prepared for us by the Oberoi Rajvillas and it was still hot as we got there.
 It was a very thoughtful touch.

 And then on the other tent, we had a living room and a waiting bottle of Indian sparkling wine, which was actually a very pleasant surprise (we had tried other wines from the same brand in Mumbai and they were very good!).

-We spent the rest of the evening at the hotel, where we had a very interesting dinner, as the chef prepared us a tasting menu of the local cuisine – it was outstanding.
+We spent the rest of the evening at the hotel (Oberoi Rajvillas), our base for our weekend in Jaipur, where we had a very interesting dinner, as the chef prepared us a tasting menu of the local cuisine – it was outstanding.

-The next morning, we had breakfast at the hotel (I must confess I did not indulge in local specialties, choosing to have fruit and a continental breakfast), before we were met by our driver and guide, who were there on the dot.
+The next morning, we had breakfast (I must confess I did not indulge in local specialties, choosing to have fruit and a continental breakfast), before we were met by our driver and guide, who were there on the dot.
+We had quite a thorough list of things to do in Jaipur which I was keen to get started on.

 We made our way to the first monument of the day: the one and only Amber Fort, which is a UNESCO World Heritage site, and by far, the most visited attraction in the area.
 As we went early, we beat some of the queues – and that was a great idea.
 The palace is located 10 kms from Jaipur, and a must visit.